SHarpreet89/the_big_event/README.md

 ## Future development

-- Add client and planner specific views so that event planner's can share the information with their client
+- Add client and planner chat, so client can work with their planner in-app
 - Add more functionality for adding location links, and customising events
+- Add functionality so users can book venues etc within the app
+- Refine the map functionality when it comes to adding locations

 ## Questions